｡.:.(⊃｡•́‿•̀｡)⊃ ━ ･*:.｡゜

 Stephanie M. Cedeño is a visual & interaction designer for emerging technologies.
 Her work uses futures-thinking to probe new ways of storytelling and understanding for how we live with tech.
 Most recently, she worked as an Interaction Designer & Strategist at AT&T’s Experience Design Studio in Los Angeles, CA; and presented her design work at the MAAT’s Post-Internet Cities Conference and at Ars Electronica.

-She is currently in Los Angeles.
+She is currently in Munich by way of Los Angeles.

 ｡. : ◗